sophgo/libsophon/bmvid/document/bmcv/source_en/api/watermask_superpose.rst

 Returns a failure if the input and output format requirements are not met.

-2. bm1684: bm1684 Watermark function is not supported。

-3. All input and output bm_image structures must be created in advance, or a failure will be returned.
+2. All input and output bm_image structures must be created in advance, or a failure will be returned.

-4. The maximum number of watermarks can be 512.
+3. The maximum number of watermarks can be 512.

-5. If the watermark area exceeds the width and height of the original image, a failure will be returned.
+4. If the watermark area exceeds the width and height of the original image, a failure will be returned.